steshaw/shelly/README.md

 > - Authentication is now managed via the GitHub CLI (`gh`) using OAuth.
 > - Tokens are securely stored via `gh auth login --git-protocol https`.
 > - This provides better revocability, firewall compatibility, and zero SSH key management.
-> - The old SSH-based scripts have been removed or archived.

 ### Git signing key